Skip to content

 A castle wedding in France and a château wedding in France are the same celebration described in two languages.
 The properties, the architecture, and the sole-use weekend model are identical.
 The only difference is the word the couple searches with, and many use both.

 Because the inventory overlaps, it is worth reading this page alongside the French-language framing.
-Our French château wedding venues guide carries the deepest national list, and the regional château guides break the same estates down by area.
+Our French château wedding venues guide carries the deepest national list, and the regional château guides break the same estates down by area, from the Loire Valley and near Paris to Bordeaux and Provence.
 This castle page exists to meet the English-speaking searcher on the word they already use.

 For couples weighing castle features against other estate styles, the practical filters stay the same: capacity tier, on-site sleeping depth, region and airport, and the specific architecture you want.
 For the widest national view of full-buyout estates, see our wedding venues with a chapel guide.